edinburgh-napier/set09121/lectures/lecture4.md

 - To turn a set of objects into a system, we need relationships between them. <!-- .element: class="fragment" -->
     - The steering wheel of a car is connected to the wheels.
     - The position of chess pieces on the board determines how pieces can interact with each other.
+    - The position of Tetris pieces determine if lines are cleared, and where falling pieces stop.
 - Some relationships between objects can be changed by the player. <!-- .element: class="fragment" -->
     - I can move the chess pieces to a different location.
 - Some relationships can be based on the current state.  <!-- .element: class="fragment" -->